Hong Kong China Chess Federation

 The Hong Kong China Chess Federation (HKCF; 香港國際象棋總會) is the governing body for chess in Hong Kong.
 Founded in 1960, the HKCF joined FIDE in 1961 and is part of Zone 3.3.
-The President as of September 2016 is Robin Lai.
+The President as of August 2026 is KK Chan.
 Member of the International Correspondence Chess Federation and of the Asian Chess Federation.

 The HKCF organises social and competition chess in Hong Kong, and selects players to represent Hong Kong internationally, e.g. the Chess Olympiad, which takes place every second year.
 Hong Kong has participated at the Chess Olympiads since 1967.
 It also supports the development of junior players, with school championships organised as well as individual junior championships.

 The Hong Kong team in the 1974 Students' Chess Olympiad consisted of five brothers aged 8 to 18.
 In 1990 the Hong Kong Olympiad team consisted of four players from four countries.

 The Asian Cities Chess Championship was launched by the Hong Kong Chess Federation in 1978 under the sponsorship of the Hongkong and Shanghai Bank.
 The first Asian Cities title went to Singapore.

 Correspondence Chess

 In 1978, the HKCF established the Correspondence Chess Section, holding a tournament in this format to celebrate the 20th anniversary of the Federation's founding, but it met with little interest.

 In 1983, the English-language newspaper South China Morning Post launched a tournament celebrating its 80th anniversary, which garnered significant attention.
-Taking avantage of this event, the HKCF organized de 1st Hong Kong Correspondence Chess Championship, with Georghe Murphy as the winner.
+Taking advantage of this event, the HKCF organized de 1st Hong Kong Correspondence Chess Championship, with Georghe Murphy as the winner.
 Let's review the list of champions: